Dean: David Dynak

 Please see the Registration and Records and theUniversity Policies pages of this catalog for academic policies that apply to all undergraduate students at the university.
 The policies that follow apply specifically to undergraduates in the College of Arts & Media.

-CU Denver uses a fixed criterion across all colleges for determining eligibility for the Dean’s List.
+UC Denver will used a fixed criterion across all colleges for determining eligibility for the Dean’s List.
 This policy applies to undergraduate students.

-For fall and spring semesters, students must successfully complete nine (9) graded hours in the semester.
+For fall and spring semesters, students must successfully complete nine (9) hours in the semester upon which to determine grade point.
 These courses can be both within and outside of the college.
-Metropolitan State College of Denver pooled courses will not be included in the GPA calculation nor will they count toward the 9 hours required for consideration.
-The GPA for inclusion in the Dean’s List is 3.75.
+Pooled courses will not be included in the calculation nor will they count toward the 9 hours required for consideration.
+The GPA set for inclusion in the Dean’s List is 3.75.

-In the summer semester, students must complete six (6) graded hours.
+In the summer semester, students must complete six (6) hours as a basis for inclusion in the Dean’s List.
 Course inclusion will be the same as in fall and spring semesters.
 The GPA for Dean’s List in summer is also 3.75.

-Scholarships tied to Dean’s Lists may have additional requirements.
+Scholarships tied to Dean’s Lists in individual colleges may have additional requirements.

-The Registrar’s Office calculates the semester GPAs that are the basis for determining the Dean’s List.
+The Registrar’s Office will calculate the semester GPAs for all students two weeks prior to the due date for semester grades.
+Those GPAs will be the basis for detemining the Dean’s List.
 Incompletes will not be considered in the calcuation of minimum number of hours.
-The Dean’s List will not be recalculated to include completed incompletes.
+The Dean’s List will nto be recalculated to include completed incompletes.

 Graduating with Academic Honors

-Academic honors are awarded at the time of graduation, based on cumulative University of Colorado undergraduate GPA.
+Academic honors are awarded at the time of graduation, based upon cumulative University of Colorado undergraduate GPA.
 To be eligible for honors, a student must have completed a minimum of 30 semester hours at the University of Colorado (on any CU campus).
-A cumulative CU GPA of 3.65-3.749 earns cum laude, a 3.75-3.849 earns magna cum laude and 3.85 or above earns summa cum laude honors designations on a degree.
+A cumulative CU GPA of 3.65-3.749 earns cum laude, a 3.75-3.849 earns magna cum laude and 3.85 earns the summa cum laude honors designations on a degree.

 Good Academic Standing